BrancuAlexandru/Portfolio-Website/README.md

 To-Do:
-  + Remove HTML, CSS icons; add Firebase and Webpack
-  - Change all icons to .svg and then change all .svg files to inline svg to remove most http requests
+  + Change all icons to .svg and then change all .svg files to inline svg to remove most http requests
   - Change GitHub, LinkedIn and Resume icon color to better suit design
   - Convert project images to .webp format